 Hazard- Hazardous conditions are defined by the risk management matrix in Appendix C.

-Historic Property [36CFR 800.16 (l)]] means any pre-contact or historic district, site, building, structure, or object included in, or eligible for inclusion in, the National Register of Historic Places maintained by the Secretary of the Interior.
-This term includes artifacts, features, records, and remains that are related to and located within such properties.
-The term includes properties of traditional religious and cultural importance to an Indian Tribe or native Hawaiian organization and that meet the National Register criteria per the definition in 36 CFR 800.16(1).
-Unevaluated cultural resources will be treated as eligible for the NRHP (FSH 2309.12 (30.33)).
+Historic Property – As defined in 36CFR §800.16 (l).Unevaluated cultural resources will be treated as eligible for the NRHP (FSH 2309.12 (30.33)).

-Indian Tribe (Tribe) [FSH 2309.12 (5)] means Federally recognized Indian or Alaskan native Tribe, band, nation, pueblo, village or community included in the Federally Recognized Indian Tribe List Act of 1994 (25 U.S.C.
-479a).
+Indian Tribe (Tribe) - As defined in 36 CFR§ 800.16 (m).

 National Environmental Policy Act (NEPA) was signed into law on January 1, 1970.
 NEPA requires federal agencies to assess the environmental effects of their proposed actions prior to making decisions.